jtung0705/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ ls
 en-us.txt  es-mx.txt  fr-ca.txt  zh-cn.txt
 ```
+working directory before: /home/lecture1/messages
+working directory after running command: /home/lecture1/messages
-I get this because if you type ``ls``, you just get what is in the directory there and it lists it.
+I get this because if you type ``ls``, you just get what file names are in the directory there (but not the content) along with the directories names in it (but not what is inside the subdirectories), even if they have or don't have files.
 Not an error.

 > ls directory